Buy Tickets to Italian Museums

 Torino + Piemonte Cards, Turin

 Torino + Piemonte Cards, TurinTorino+Piemonte Card hands you the keys to the city... and the whole Region!
-Discover the amazing beauties of Torino and Piemonte in an easy and economical way, with 2, 3 and 5-day Cards.
-The Card includes: Free admission to more than 190 cultural sites: museums, monuments, exhibitions, fortresses, castles and Royal Residences in Torino and Piemonte.
-Free travel on the city's tourist transportation (panoramic lift in the Mole Antonelliana, Sassi - Superga rack tramway), boats sailing down the Po river, and the shuttle bus Venaria Express.
-The Card also includes a discount on the City Sightseeing Torino panoramic bus and reduced fare on Sadem buses connecting the airport to the city center.
+Discover the amazing beauties of Torino and Piemonte in an easy and economical way, with 2, 3 and 5-day cards.
+The card includes: Free admission to more than 200 cultural sites: museums, monuments, exhibitions, fortresses, castles and Royal Residences in Torino and Piemonte.
+Free travel on the city's tourist transportation such as panoramic lift in the Mole Antonelliana, Sassi - Superga rack tramway, boats sailing down the Po river, and the shuttle bus Venaria Express.
+The Card also includes a discount on the City Sightseeing Torino panoramic bus and on selected guided tours organized by the Turin Tourism Office.
 Please note that the card does NOT include the city's public transportation, subway or trains.
-The sevice "Trenibus" - which connects the airport to the city - is also NOT included.
+The service "Trenibus" - which connects the airport to the city - is also NOT included.